observeinc/terraform-provider-observe/docs/resources/monitor_v2.md

 - `groupings` (Block List) Describes the groups that logically separate events/rows/etc from each other.
 If monitor dataset is resource type and monitor strategy is promote, this field should be either empty or only contain the primary keys of the dataset. (see [below for nested schema](#nestedblock--groupings))
 - `icon_url` (String) URL of the monitor icon.
 - `lookback_time` (String) optionally describes a duration that must be satisifed by this monitor.
 It applies to all rules, but is only applicable to rule kinds that utilize it.
+- `scheduling` (Block List, Max: 1) Holds information about when the monitor should evaluate.
+The types of scheduling (interval, transform) are exclusive.
+If ommitted, defaults to transform. (see [below for nested schema](#nestedblock--scheduling))

 ### Read-Only